bhuvinth/travel-aggregator/README.md

 npm run start
 ```
 This would be running based on docker-compose.
 So please install the docker-compose before running this.
-This would take some time, since it would build the relevant dockers and start the application.
+This might take some time, since it would build the relevant dockers and start the application.

 You can also start the application without the Docker, then please use command:
 ```